Russian Fitness Model Ekaterina Zueva Flaunts Insane Legs In Skimpy Black Dress

-Ekaterina Zueva has been traveling quite a bit as of late, but that doesn’t mean she hasn’t carved time out of her busy schedule to keep her Instagram fans updated on what she has been up to.
+Ekaterina Zueva has been traveling quite a bit as of late, but that doesn’t mean she hasn’t carved time out of her busy schedule to keep her Instagram fans updated.
 On Monday, the Russian fitness model took to the popular social media platform to share a snapshot of herself hanging out in Paris, and she is sizzling hot in her minidress.

 The photo shows the bombshell sitting in an elegant mustard-colored armchair at the Hotel Parister in the French capital, as the geotag she included with her post indicates.
 As her caption suggests, the model is promoting the hotel in this post.

 Zueva is rocking a black minidress that features spaghetti straps that go over her shoulders and a low-cut neckline that plunges into her chest, putting her busty figure on display.
 The dress reaches to her upper thighs, though the model is crossing her legs in a way that causes its hem to ride up even higher, putting her insanely toned legs front and center.
-The dress also features a cut out on its sides with strings that crisscross exposing even more skin.
+The dress also features a cutout on its sides with strings that crisscross, exposing even more skin.

-Zueva completed her femme fatale look with a pair of tall black strappy shoes, that help highlight the toned muscles of her legs.
+Zueva completed her femme fatale look with a pair of tall black strappy shoes that help highlight the toned muscles of her legs.

 View this post on Instagram